Towards Understanding Adversarial Robustness of Optical Flow Networks: Can the Vulnerability be Controlled?

 \subsection{Architecture}

 We increase the receptive field before the correlation layer by adding (spatial resolution preserving) convolutional layers in each resolution level before the correlation layer.
-Moreover, we replace $5\times 5$ convolutional layers in FlowNetC by $3\times 3$ convolutional layers.
-This allows us to use deeper encoders with larger receptive field before the correlation layer and to stabilize the training.
+Moreover, we replace $5\!\times\!5$ convolutional layers in FlowNetC by $3\!\times\!3$ convolutional layers.
+This allows us to use deeper encoders with a larger receptive field before the correlation layer.
+Alternatively, we can use larger dilation rates for larger receptive fields (Supplement Section \ref{sec:dilationRate}).
 We call the FlowNetC variant with kernel size $3$ and $4$ convolutional layers per resolution level \emph{Robust FlowNetC}, illustrated in Figure~\ref{fig:flowNetCEncoder} right.
-For an ablation, we also created other variants of FlowNetC; see Table~\ref{tab:flowNetCVariants} for an overview of these variants.
+For an ablation, we also created other variants of FlowNetC; see Table~\ref{tab:flowNetCVariants}.